codex-storage/codex-spec/specs/marketplace.md

 It is the smart contract that checks if the proof requested from an SP has been delivered.
 The validator's job is to trigger this check on the smart contract for SPs "observed" by the validator.
 To incentivize validators, they receive a reward each time they help identify a missing proof from an SP.

 Each time a validator observes the `SlotFilled` event, it adds the slot reported in the `SlotFilled` event to its list of watched slots.
 Then, at the end of each period, a validator has up to `config.proofs.timeout` seconds (a configuration parameter retrievable with `getConfig()`) to request proof validation from the smart contract for each slot in its list.
 If a slot lacks the required proof, the validator SHOULD call the `markProofAsMissing(slotId, period)` function on the smart contract.
 After confirming the missing proof for the slot with ID `slotId` in the given `period`, the `markProofAsMissing(slotId, period)` function will reward the validator.

-> It may be helpful to add an introduction or explanation regarding the periods and their occurrence.

 If validating all the slots observed by the validator is not feasible within the specified `timeout`, the validator MAY choose to validate only a subset of the observed slots.